Questions on Amish Clothing

 What are broadfall trousers?
 A style of pants worn by Amish men.
 Broadfall refers to a flap which covers the entire front of the trousers, rather than a fly.

 Do Amish men wear belts?
-No. Amish men–almost all Amish men, that is–wear suspenders.
-Most wear a set of two.
+No. Amish men wear suspenders.
+Most who do wear suspenders, wear a set of two.
 One group in central Pennsylvania wears just one, strung diagonally over one shoulder.
 And another group wears none.
 Their trousers seem to remain in place (supposedly, hidden drawstrings keep them up).
+In some more communities, Amish men forego suspenders in their everyday wear.
+This can be seen in places such as northern Indiana and Holmes County, Ohio.

 Do Amish wear sneakers or athletic shoes?
 Some do wear comfortable trainers or sneakers, women and men included.
 Usually they are of a plain black color.
 Skecher’s is a popular brand in some communities.